 For operators implementing a single centralized solution, solution 12 is proposed.
 The central NSACF reuses the Release 17 NSACF extended with optional attributes for the AMF to convey the Service Area and PLMN during the Update operation.
 The Release 17 NRF discovery procedure is to be extended to allow the central NSACF to register multiple Service Areas to be supported by central NSACF

 For operators implementing hierarchical NSACF architecture as defined in solution13, there are two types of NSACF, i.e. the Primary NSACF and NSACF.
-An NSCAF can be configured to support quota-based control (option 1), or UE admission threshold based control (options 2) as described below
+An NSCAF can be configured to support UE admission quota-based control (option 1), or UE admission threshold based control (options 2) as described below

 Option 1: UE admission quota based control, admission of any UE is accepted up to the local maximum number.